mac-comp127/game-of-life/README.md

 Experimenting
 ---

-Once you have the rules implemented and the test cases pass, play with the game by right clicking the `MainWindow` class and running it as a Java application.
+Once you have the rules implemented and the test cases pass, play with the game by right opening the `MainWindow` class, finding its `main` method, and clicking the “Run” link just above it.

 It will present you with a game grid and some controls.
-Create an initial state by clicking various cells — clicking a cell toggles whether it is alive or dead.
+Create an initial state by clicking various cells. clicking a cell toggles whether it is alive or dead.
 Then use the ‘Step’ button to run one generation, or the ‘Run’ button to start the simulation performing four generations per second.
 See if you can create simple shapes that move continuously.
 Try setting lots of cells randomly and see what happens.

 HighLife